moeller0/ATM_overhead_detector/README.md

 4) run ATM_overhead_detector.m in either matlab or octave* and look at the output

-NOTE: The estimated output will only be correct for ATM links, so if you are certain your link does not use ATM/AAL5, don't bother to use use ATM_overhead_detector, it will not give you reliable information about your link's per-paket-overhead...
+NOTE: The estimated overhead will only be correct for ATM links, so if you are certain your link does not use ATM/AAL5, don't bother to use use ATM_overhead_detector, it will not give you reliable information about your link's per-paket-overhead...